 Chicken parmesan spaghetti squash casserole is going to be your new favorite weeknight meal!
-It’s healthy; low carb; and filled with herbs, sauce, and breaded chicken.
-Swap out the mozzarella for a paleo and dairy-free option.
+It's healthy, low carb, and filled with herbs, sauce, and breaded chicken.
 Keep reading to learn how to cook spaghetti squash and how to freeze this meal for an easy recipe to heat back up.

-Growing up, we didn’t have a ton of squash.
-I didn’t fall in love with it until it became a huge thing recently.
+Growing up, we didn't have a ton of squash.
+I didn't fall in love with it until it became a huge thing recently.
 And for good reason!
 Squash is a little sweet and a little savory.
-It’s a great lower carb alternative and when you roast it with a little salt and Carbonell Arbosana Extra Virgin Olive Oil, it’s fall-apart tender and looks just like spaghetti.
+It's a great lower carb alternative and when you roast it with a little salt and olive oil, it's fall-apart tender and looks just like spaghetti.

 Because of its spaghetti-like texture, it's such a versatile ingredient.
 You don't have to just eat it on the side, it can be the star of a dish!
 It only needs to be paired with a few high quality ingredients to make it taste really good, like this chicken parmesan spaghetti squash casserole!